zhxmath/zhxmath.github.io/_pages/publications.md

 1. Bai, X. and **Zhang, H.**# (2025).
 An online updating approach for estimating and testing mediation effects with big data streams. *Statistics and Computing*, 35, 1-17.(The first author is a Master student under my supervision).

 1. **Zhang, H.**, Li, Y. and Wang, H. (2025).
-DsubCox:  A fast subsampling algorithm for Cox model with distributed and massive survival data. *International Journal of Biostatistics*.
-DOI:10.1515/ijb-2024-0042
+DsubCox:  A fast subsampling algorithm for Cox model with distributed and massive survival data. *International Journal of Biostatistics*, 21, 53-65.

 1.  **Zhang, H.** (2025).
 Efficient adjusted joint significance test and Sobel-type confidence interval for mediation effect. *Structural Equation Modeling: A Multidisciplinary Journal*, 32, 93-104. <a href="https://github.com/zhxmath/AdjMed"> [R package "AdjMed"]</a>.